-The IMT-2000 radio interface specifications for CDMA TDD technology are developed by a partnership of standards development organizations (SDOs and CWTS)1.
-This radio interface is called the Universal Terrestrial Radio Access (UTRA) Time Division Duplex (TDD), including a low and a high chip rate option, and TD SCDMA.
+The IMT-2000 radio interface specifications for CDMA TDD technology are developed by a partnership of standards development organizations (SDOs)6 and CWTS.
+This radio interface is called the Universal Terrestrial Radio Access (UTRA) Time Division Duplex (TDD), and TD-SCDMA(Time Division-Synchronous Code Division Multiple Access), where TD-SCDMA+ is also referred to as the UTRA TDD Low chip rate option and UTRA TDD represents the UTRA TDD High chip rate option.

-The UTRA TDD specifications have been developed with the strong objective of harmonisation with the FDD component (see Section 5.1) to achieve maximum commonality.
-This was achieved by harmonisation of important parameters of the physical layer and a common set of protocols in the higher layers are specified for both FDD and TDD.
-The TD-SCDMA specifications for the low chip rate option were originally developed in China and introduced by CWTS as TD-SCDMA.
+The UTRA TDD specifications have been developed with the strong objective of harmonization with the FDD component (see Section 5.1) to achieve maximum commonality.
+This was achieved by harmonization of important parameters of the physical layer and a common set of protocols in the higher layers are specified for both FDD and TDD.
+The TD-SCDMA specifications were originally developed in China and introduced by CWTS.
 TD-SCDMA has significant commonality with UTRA TDD.
 Within the current specifications, capabilities are included to enable introduction of TD-SCDMA properties into a joint UTRA TDD concept and to allow the on-going process to optimize the integration of the two TDD technologies.
-The reference sections illustrate the current state of the specification processes4.
+The joint UTRA TDD concept with the two options (Low chip rate and High chip rate) will accommodate the various needs of the different Regions in a flexible way.
+The reference sections illustrate the current state of the specification processes7.